 e.
 Transfer students will only complete the submissions and reflection for their upper-division GE course taken at Fresno State.

 f.
-Students who complete all designated 16 submissions and 3 reflections to their GE ePortfolios by a specified deadline prior to graduation will be recognized for their achievement.
+Students who complete all designated submissions and 3 reflections to their GE ePortfolio by a specified deadline prior to graduation will be recognized for their achievement.